FSSAI Guidelines for Restaurants & Eateries

-Food should be served with the appropriate food equipment and touching food with bare hands should be avoided.
+Food should be served with the appropriate equipment, and touching food with bare hands should be avoided.
 If food is maintained at room temperature, it should be consumed within 4 hours.
-Hot food that is to be served should be kept above 60 degree celsius and cold food should be kept below 5 degree Celsius.
+Hot food that is served should be stored above 60-degree Celsius, and cold food should be kept below 5 degrees Celsius.

 Steps and Facilities for Wash

-It is advised for both the workers and for the consumers to keep their hands clean at all times.
-It is recommended to a person to wash his/her hands always after touching animals, blowing the nose or sneezing, touching a sick person, handling waste, using the bathroom and after exchanging money.
+The workers and consumers must keep their hands clean at all times.
+It is recommended that a person always wash their hands after touching animals, blowing their nose or sneezing, touching a sick person, handling waste, using the bathroom, and exchanging money.

-According to the setting, there are two arrangements that can be made as part of the hand washing facilities.
-The two settings are the permanent setting and the temporary setting.
-In permanent setting, there should be a wash basin, soap or a hand wash, towels or tissues and a waste paper basket.
-In the temporary setting, there should be a water container or a bucket with water, a discarding bucket, paper towels and soap.
+According to the setting, two arrangements can be made as part of the handwashing facilities.
+The two settings are the permanent setting and a temporary setting.
+In a permanent setting, there should be a washbasin, soap or a hand wash, towels or tissues, and a waste paper basket.
+There should be a water container or a bucket with water, a discarding bucket, paper towels, and soap in the temporary setting.

-There are certain steps that are to be followed to have a proper hand wash.
-This would ensure the safety of the consumer and also the worker when they come in contact with food.
+Specific steps are to be followed to have a proper hand wash.
+This would ensure the consumer and worker’s safety when they come in contact with food.
 They are as follows.

 - Palms should be rubbed together in such a way lather is formed

-- Finally, wash hands with clean water and dry them with clean towels.
+- Finally, please wash your hands with clean water and dry them with clean towels.

 Cleanliness and Sanitation

-Pest control should be done regularly and if there are any pests in the area, immediate action should be taken to eradicate pests from the area, so that there is no harm in the food processor.
+Pest control should be done regularly, and if there are any pests in the area, immediate action should be taken to eradicate pests from the area so that there is no harm to the food processor.